dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1136: Authority must be earned through merit and respect.
+### T1136: Leadership should come from earned merit and respect.

 |Support|
 |---|